masesgroup/NetPDF/src/documentation/index.md

 ### Project disclaimer

-NetPDF is a suite, curated by MASES Group, can be supported by the open-source community.
+NetPDF is a suite for [PDFBox™](https://pdfbox.apache.org), curated by MASES Group, can be supported by the open-source community.

 Its primary scope is to support other, public or internal, MASES Group projects: open-source community and commercial entities can use it for their needs and support this project, moreover there are dedicated community and commercial subscription plans.